daillet/daillet/README.md

-- 👋 Hi, I’m @daillet
+- 👋 Hi, I’m Thomas !
-- 👀 I’m interested in data science !
+- 👀 I’m interested in sport, news and data science !
 - 📫 You can reach me at tom.daille@gmail.com

 <!---